Back to StorageRadar

 Rotating your token

 Click Generate / Rotate Token in StorageRadar anytime to invalidate the current token.
-Update the Authorization header in your client's config afterward — any request with the old token returns 403 AUTH_INVALID immediately.
+Update the Authorization header in your client's config afterward.
+Any request with the old token returns 403 AUTH_INVALID immediately.